dfinity/motoko/doc/md/reference/language-manual.md

 Otherwise, `r1` and `r2` are values `v1` and `v2` and the expression returns the Boolean result of `v1 <relop> v2`.

-For equality and inequality, the meaning of `v1 <relop> v2` depends on the compile-time, static choice of `T` The run-time types of `v1` and `v2`, which, due to subtyping, may be more precise.
+For equality and inequality, the meaning of `v1 <relop> v2` depends on the compile-time, static choice of `T`.
+This means that only the static types of `<exp1>` and `<exp2>` are considered for equality, and not the run-time types of `v1` and `v2`, which, due to subtyping, may be more precise than the static types.

 ### Pipe operators and placeholder expressions